bitshifter/mathbench-rs/README.md

 ## Build times

-`mathbench` also includes a tool for comparing build times in `tools/buildbench`.
+`mathbench` also includes a tool for comparing full build times in `tools/buildbench`.
+Incremental build times are not measured as it would be non trivial to create a meaningful test across different math crates.

 The `buildbench` tool uses the `-Z timings` feature of the nightly build of `cargo`, thus you need a nightly build to run it.